narenkhatwani/narenkhatwani-resume/content/home/experience.md

     location: New Jersey
     date_start: '2021-05-01'
     date_end: ''
-    description: Arkouda  research a software package that allows a user to interactively issue massive parallel computations on distributed data using functions and syntax that mimic NumPy,the underlying computational library used in most Python data science workflows.
+    description: Arkouda  research a software package that allows a user to interactively issue massive parallel computations on distributed data using functions and syntax that mimic NumPy,theunderlying computational library used in most Python data science workflows.
     Objective  Test how a user can experience Arkouda and do a performance comparison study.

   - title: Technology Engineering Intern